rickstaa/SAD0XER/README.md

     </h3>
     <hr/>
         - 😄 Pronouns: सर्वेश / SARVESH<br>
-        - ⚡ Fun fact: <em>Everyone of knows, if they do hard work, and follow passion with consistency and persistence then they will succeed, but who cares, No one does that!</em><br>
+        - ⚡ Fun fact: <em>Everyone of knows, if they work hard, and follow their passion with consistency and persistence then they will succeed, but who cares, No one does that!</em><br>

 <!--
 ### Hi there 👋